iridiumtao/mlops-chi/index.md

 **Note**: that we use Argo CD and Argo Workflows, which are tightly integrated with Kubernetes, because we are working in the context of a Kubernetes deployment.
 If our service was not deployed in Kubernetes (for example: it was deployed using "plain" Docker containers without a container orchestration framework), we would use other tools for managing the application and model lifecycle.

+The expected *hands-on* duration of this experiment is 5-6 hours.
+However, there is an unattended installation step in the middle (Kubernetes setup) that you may need to leave running for several hours.
+You should plan accordingly, to e.g. leave that stage running while you do something else, then return to finish.

 To run this experiment, you should have already created an account on Chameleon, and become part of a project.
 You should also have added your SSH key to the KVM@TACC site.